Partnership for Good Governance

 The European Union and the Council of Europe are working together to promote the common values of rule of law, human rights and fundamental freedoms, and pluralist democracy across Europe and its neighbourhood.

-In 2014, they launched a common initiative: the Partnership for Good Governance (PGG) programme to provide tailored made support to Eastern Partnership countries to bring national legislation and practice closer to European standards in the field of human rights, rule of law and democracy to contribute to the achievement of the EU 2020 deliverables.
+In 2014, they launched a common initiative: The Partnership for Good Governance (PGG) programme to provide tailored made support to Eastern Partnership countries to bring national legislation and practice closer to European standards in the field of human rights, rule of law and democracy to contribute to the achievement of the EU 2020 deliverables.

 The programme has two successive phases: PGG I (2015-2018) and PGG II (2019-2021).
-Since 2017, PGG has mainly focused on providing legal expertise and technical assistance in the field of judiciary and fight against corruption to help Eastern Partnership countries effectively implement domestic reforms and to bring them closer to Council of Europe standards in these areas.
+Since 2017, the PGG has mainly focused on providing legal expertise and technical assistance in the field of judiciary and fight against corruption to help Eastern Partnership countries effectively implement domestic reforms in line with the Council of Europe standards in these areas.

-Progress has been made under PGG I towards establishing independent anti-corruption bodies and moving judicial reforms forward.
+Progress has already been made under the PGG I towards establishing independent anti-corruption bodies and moving judicial reforms forward.
 The work continues under the PGG II with a focus on sustaining the results achieved so far and providing more efficient and high-quality services to citizens.